 The Nintendo Switch is the Big N's hottest console in years — selling more than 32 million units since it launched in early 2017 — but it could already be due for a refresh.
 Multiple rumors point to a revised version of the Switch hardware arriving in 2019, with improvements that could include a brighter display and more compact design.

-Here's everything we know so far about the alleged "Switch Mini" from its rumored specs to possible release date.
+Here's everything we know so far about the rumored new Nintendo Switch, from its rumored specs to possible release date.

 Talk of new Switch hardware popped up once again in January 2019, this time via the Japanese blog Nikkei (via Newsweek).
 The outlet doesn't pinpoint a specific timeframe, but notes that the new console — which it reports may be a smaller version of the Switch — will arrive in 2019.

 A Wall Street Journal report from March 2019 claims that two distinct versions of the Switch could arrive as soon as this summer.
 One model may be a higher-end version of the Switch with a better screen and improved performance, while the other may be a more basic, non-detachable model that's aimed at younger players.
 The latter version sure sounds like a Nintendo Switch Mini.

 This rumor was corroborated by an April 2019 Bloomberg report, which claims that a cheaper Switch is coming in June, "according to two people familiar with the matter."
 Interestingly, this particular report notes that the current Nintendo Switch model will get a "modest upgrade" in 2019, while also claiming that Nintendo has no plans for a higher-end device.